locnguyen/locnguyen.github.io/about/index.md

 comments: false
 ---

-I'm a software engineer in Orange County, CA. I get my jollies building stuff with WMDs such as Ruby, NodeJS and AngularJS.
-I slip to the dark side of Java occasionally but I'm working hard on that.
+I'm a software engineer in Orange County, CA. I get my jollies building stuff with WMDs such as Ruby, NodeJS, AngularJS, and ReactJS.
+I slip to the dark side of Java and C# occasionally but I'm working hard on that.

 Open source is core to how I deliver products for my clients.
 I'm a real software geek and I can talk about it all day and on weekends too.
 I love interacting with peers so much I organize